 TRENTON, N.J. — Motorists continue to see lower prices at the pumps in New Jersey.

-The price drop marks the third straight week where gas prices have fallen in New Jersey.
+This marks the third straight week that gas prices have fallen in New Jersey.

-The national average gas price on Friday was $2.34, down 2 cents from last week.
-But that’s still higher than the national average from a year ago, when motorists were paying $2.20.
+The national average gas price on Friday was $2.35, up a penny from last week.
+That’s also higher than the national average from a year ago, when motorists were paying $2.19.

 AAA says gas prices could rise in the coming days, depending on the damage Hurricane Harvey causes on the Gulf Coast.